DSA Course

 The course fills the gap between AP Computer Science A and college data structures.

-Patterns also support USACO, Codeforces, and LeetCode-style practice.
+Patterns also support USACO, PClassic, ACSL programming, and interview-style practice.

 Language Flexibility

-Implementation can be taught in Java, Python, or C++.
+Implementation can be taught in Java, Python, or C++ based on the student's course or goal.